 My neck hurts just looking at this toilet.
 I understand trying to squeeze every ounce of space into a bathroom if it’s cozy.
 But I draw the line contorting your body to take a seat for an essential function.

-If you cannot move the toilet, the other suggestion is cutting the countertop.
+If you cannot move the toilet, the other suggestion is to cut the countertop.
 If you lift up the lid, we can guess it will bump into that existing extraneous surface.
-We wouldn’t need to remove the wall cabinet above the toilet and would end up using more of that storage.
+We wouldn’t need to remove the wall cabinet above the toilet and would use more of that storage.

-While it is fun to have trendy bathroom pieces, make sure it fits with the rest of the space.
-Otherwise, it unintentionally makes the rest of the room look plain, even dated.
+While it is fun to have trendy bathroom pieces, make sure they fit with the rest of the space.
+Otherwise, they unintentionally make the rest of the room look plain, even dated.

 The recommendation would be not to get this bright red bathtub at all.
 However, we can fix this by adding warm colors to the bathroom.
-Changing the art, shower, and towel helps, but painting the walls warmer would pull the tub into the design better.
+Changing the art, shower, and towel helps, but painting the walls warmer would better integrate the tub into the design.

 Most likely, this was probably a stylish bathroom 50 years ago.
 This should never come back.